-Take the stress out of conducting annual performance reviews with these five steps from an experienced manager.
+Take the stress out of conducting annual performance reviews with these five steps.
 They'll help you – and each member on your team – grow professionally.

 For many new managers (and some seasoned ones), the thought of being responsible for aspects of another person's career is a little scary.
 Overseeing your direct reports' day-to-day duties as well as encouraging their professional growth can seem like a daunting task.

 As such, there are devices that supervisors must have in their toolbox for effectively managing creative people.
-Akin to a Swiss Army knife, the annual performance review is one of the most essential and versatile tools at your disposal.
-You can use the annual review to spark conversation, carve out and define goals, tighten up weaknesses in performance, and shine a light on achievements.
+Akin to a Swiss Army knife, the annual review is one of the most essential and versatile tools at your disposal.
+You can use annual reviews to spark conversation, carve out and define goals, tighten up weaknesses in performance, and shine a light on achievements.

 1. Open the door to service leadership

 It's incredibly important for managers to adopt a true open door policy and serve their staff.
 From their first day on the job, each member of your team needs to understand that your biggest goal is to make sure they're successful.
 Ask them what you can do to support their performance and professional growth throughout the year.
 Then, when the time comes, make the annual review conversation a safe zone where they can open up and share honest feedback about their performance – and your performance as a manager.
 Listen intently, jot down notes and take their comments seriously.
 Over time you'll be able to decipher the constructive from the destructive and become a better leader.